dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 step two, anticipate resulting trends and place bets; step three, profit.

+For every change in capital for some stock, commodity or derivative, there are ideal trading tactics.
+The capacity for profit increases with the size of the changes.

 <a name="carbon-tax-augments-the-global-economys-mechanisms-for-stabilization" />

 ### [Carbon Tax Augments the Global Economy's Mechanisms for Stabilization](#carbon-tax-augments-the-global-economys-mechanisms-for-stabilization)

-(delete?)
-Carbon Tax Can Augment Stability in the Global Economy but on a fair basis (focus on the additional avenues for economies to participate on a global basis)
+Carbon policy augments the avenues for stability and capital flux in the global economy, but isn't the only policy needed to help ensure consistent opportunities for commerce and finance across the globe.

-- states with space and capability, but no industry leverage could instead leverage carbon offsets(?)
+Via mechanisms enumerated in the Paris Accord, states with space and capability, but no industry leverage could instead leverage carbon offsets as a means for producton in economies where other options aren't present.
-  - with paris accord

 - therefore, island nations with large swaths of shallow/placid CZ(contiguous zone) and EEZ(Extended Economic Zones) can use the space to produce energy or generally reduce carbon for "production" that is essentially valuable to the world
     - if the world decides to set up such an artificial international institution to reflect this as a norm
 - developing states begin to develop faster, which should fuel economic growth the world over
   - BUT WE ABSOLUTELY CANNOT AFFORD A CRASH RIGHT NOW

   - this provides the global economy with a mechanism for liquidity displacement and therefore stability